-Americans living abroad.111 At the same time, GDP is also over-inclusive, counting productive operations in the United States that are owned by foreigners.
-Gross National Income ("GNI"), by contrast, defines its scope not by location but by ownership interests.112 However, not only has GNI fallen out of favor as a metric used in international economic policy,113 but using a domestic-only SCC based on GNI would make the SCC metrics incommensurable with other costs in regulatory impact analyses, since most regulatory costs are calculated by U.S. agencies regardless of whether they fall to U.S.-owned entities or to foreign-owned entities operating in the United States.114 Furthermore, both GDP and GNI are dependent on what happens in other countries, due to trade and the international flow of capital.
-The artificial constraints of both metrics counsel against a rigid split based on either U.S. GDP or U.S. GNI.115
+At the same time, GDP is also over-inclusive, counting productive operations in the United States that are owned by foreigners.
+Gross National Income ("GNI"), by contrast, defines its scope not by location but by ownership interests.
+103 However, not only has GNI fallen out of favor as a metric used in international economic policy, 104 but using a domestic-only SCC based on GNI would make the SCC metrics incommensurable with other costs in regulatory impact analyses, since most regulatory costs are calculated by U.S. agencies regardless of whether they fall to U.S.-owned entities or to foreign-owned entities operating in the United States.
+105 Furthermore, both GDP and GNI are dependent on what happens in other countries, due to trade and the international flow of capital.
+The artificial constraints of both metrics counsel against a rigid split based on either U.S. GDP or U.S. GNI.
+106

-As a result, in 2015, OMB concluded, along with several other agencies, that "good methodologies for estimating domestic damages do not currently exist."116 Similarly, the NAS recently concluded that current IAMs cannot accurately estimate the domestic social cost of greenhouse gases, and that estimates based on U.S. share of global GDP would be likewise insufficient.
-William Nordhaus, the developer of the DICE model who won the 2018 Nobel Prize in Economics for his work on modeling climate effects, acutioned in a recent paper that "regional damage estimates are both incomplete and poorly understood," and "there is little agreement on the distribution of the SCC by region."
+As a result, in 2015, OMB concluded, along with several other agencies, that "good methodologies for estimating domestic damages do not currently exist."
+Similarly, the NAS recently concluded that current IAMs cannot accurately estimate the domestic social cost of greenhouse gases, and that estimates based on U.S. share of global GDP would be likewise insufficient.
+William Nordhaus, the developer of the DICE model, cautioned earlier this year that "regional damage estimates are both incomplete and poorly understood," and "there is little agreement on the distribution of the SCC by region."
 In short, any domestic-only estimate will be inaccurate, misleading, and out of step with the best available economic literature, in violation of Circular A-4's standards for information quality.